tamietta/phase-0-tracks/css/css-review-and-reflect.md

 **Explain and give an example of the cascading effect of CSS.**

 * Multiple style sheets can be used to control the formatting of a HTML document.
-When rules targetting the same CSS property of the same element conflict with one another, a hierarchy of compliance is followed, cascading priority from the lowest to the highest.
-The hierachy can divided into three categories:
+When rules targetting the same CSS property of the same element conflict with one another, a hierarchy of compliance is followed, which cascades priority from the lowest to the highest.
+The hierachy can be divided into three categories:

     - **CSS Ownership**
         1. Website author (Highest)